-Within the Central Plains zone there is approximately 2,344 MW of Southwestern Public Service (SPS) generation within the Central Plains area from the facilities at Tolk, Plant-X, and Jones plants.
+Within the Central Plains zone there is approximately 3,423 MW of Southwestern Public Service (SPS) generation within the Central Plains area from the facilities at Tolk, Plant-X, and Jones plants.
 Within the city of Lubbock, Texas on LP&L's system there is approximately 232 MW of generation.
 Figure 14 on the following page illustrates the area covered by Zone 4.

-- By 2012 the Bailey County Interchange 115/69 kV transformers and the Lubbock South Interchange 230/115 kV transformer will need reinforcement. - By 2013 the Bailey County Plant-X Station 115 kV line, the Grassland Interchange 230/115 kV transformer, both of the Happy Interchange 115/69 kV transformers, the remaining transformer at Kress Interchange, both of the Tuco Interchange 115/69 kV will need reinforcement. - By 2017 the Lubbock East Interchange Planters 69kV line, both of the Lubbock East Interchange115/69 kV transformers, the Lubbock South Interchange - South Plains Woodrow 115 kV line, and both of the Sulphur Interchange 115/69 kV transformers. - By 2022, if there are no system improvements, the Allen Sub Lubbock South Interchange 115 kV line, the Canyon East Sub - Randall County 115 kV line, the Carlisle Interchange - Murphy 115 kV line, the Carlisle Interchange 230/115 kV transformer, the Graham Interchange 115/69 kV transformer, both of the Hockley County Interchange 115/69 kV transformers, the Jones Station Bus #2 - Lubbock South Interchange 230 kV line, both of the Lamb County Interchange 115/69 kV transformers, the Lynn County Interchange - South Plains Woodrow 115 kV line, the Planters Sub - SW_6786_S 69 kV line, the Stanton Sub - Tuco 115 kV line, and both of the Tuco Interchange 230/115 kV transformers will overload.
+- By 2013 the Bailey County Interchange 115/69 kV transformers and the Lubbock South Interchange 230/115 kV transformer will need reinforcement. - By 2013 the Bailey County Plant-X Station 115 kV line, the Grassland Interchange 230/115 kV transformer, both of the Happy Interchange 115/69 kV transformers, the remaining transformer at Kress Interchange, both of the Tuco Interchange 115/69 kV will need reinforcement. - By 2014 the Tuco Interchange 2ND 345/230 kV 560 MVA Transformer will be needed.
+The Happy sub upgrade project for the two 115/69 kV transformers to 84/96 MVA will be needed.
+The Newhart Interchange projects will be needed including the Newhart-Castro 115 kV line, the Newhart-Lampton 115 kV line, the 230 kV lines serving Newhart and 230/115 kV transformer. - By 2018, if there are no system improvements, the Allen Sub Lubbock South Interchange 115 kV line, the Canyon East Sub - Randall County 115 kV line, the Carlisle Interchange - Murphy 115 kV line, the Carlisle Interchange 230/115 kV transformer, the Graham Interchange 115/69 kV transformer, both of the Hockley County Interchange 115/69 kV transformers, the Jones Station Bus #2 - Lubbock South Interchange 230 kV line, both of the Lamb County Interchange 115/69 kV transformers, the Lynn County Interchange - South Plains Woodrow 115 kV line, the Planters Sub - SW\6786\S 69 kV line, the Stanton Sub - Tuco 115 kV line, and both of the Tuco Interchange 230/115 kV transformers will overload.